2i2c-org/2i2c-org.github.io/content/blog/2025/knowledge-cycle/index.md

   }
 </style>

 Over the years, 2i2c has managed infrastructure for more than 100 communities in research and education.
-Over this time, we've seen patterns emerge in how communities attract new members, collaborate with them, and create new knowledge.
+During this time, we've seen patterns emerge in how communities attract new members, collaborate with them, and create new knowledge.
 This post is a reflection on this process, where 2i2c has supported it historically, and where we think we can enhance our service to better-support this workflow.
 ## Elements of data-driven discovery

 For any individual to create and share knowledge with data, they need access to a few key resources[^1]:

 - **Data** is the raw material that drives computational ideas.
 - **Computation** provides the mechanism for manipulating data with code.
-- **Tools** domain-specific software that leverage data and computation for specific outcomes.
+- **Tools** comprise of domain-specific software that leverage data and computation for specific outcomes.

 Users leverage these resources by creating two types of content:

 [^1]: For a more in-depth discussion of the relationship between tools, ideas, data, and computation, [Granger & Perez, 2021](https://ieeexplore.ieee.org/document/9387490).

-- **Code** operates these resources in order to run analyses, generate visualizations and reports, etc.
+- **Code** consumes these resources in order to run analyses, generate visualizations and reports, etc.
 - **Narratives** contextualize the work of code to tell a story.
 - **Computational Narratives** are a special-case of code and narratives that recognize the unique interplay between computation and scientific ideas for data-driven discovery.